ethoms/netdrive-connector/README.rst

 Usage Notes
 ~~~~~~~~~~~

+Any regular user that adds a connection will need to know the root user password.
+This is the
+way that netdrive-connector elevates permissions.
+For a user that is an administrator
+by use of sudo, they can set the root user password with the following command:
+``sudo passwd root``.

 Any regular user accounts that intend to mount a connection may need additional
 unix groups ( fuse, sshfs, davfs2).
 This varies depending on the distribution.